ValidWorks/validworks-contract/README.md

       });
 ```

-Here buyerDispute is called from ErdJsUtils which returns a Transaction object (refer to erdjs docs if needed) after the the contract call has been executed on the blockchain.
+Here buyerDispute is called from ErdjsUtils which returns a Transaction object (refer to erdjs docs if needed) after the the contract call has been executed on the blockchain.
 All the helper functions are asynchronous so you can define what happens immediately after the execution.